LumiTea/Flying-Raijin/README.md

       You must use command blocks and arrows to achieve the effect in MC 1.9 - 1.12.2.
       Check out the command blocks.md for info and commands

-      Cretae the chain of blocks, Now find a Bow/Arrows and a carrot on a stick, shoot an arrow,
+      Create the chain of blocks, find a Bow/Arrows and a carrot on a stick, shoot an arrow,
       and while its airborn right click the carrot on a stick.

 **Legacy Edition Downloads**